jverzani/MTH229Lite.jl/docs/src/index.md

 * The *bisection* method.
 For a continuous function, `f`, this method guarantees a solution within a **bracketing** interval `[a,b]`.
 * *Newton's* method.
 This rapidly solves the equation from an *initial* guess, provided the function is well behaved and the guess is a good one.

-(There are many more methods, of course, zero finding being one of the oldest algorithms.)
+(There are many more methods, of course, zero finding by the secant method being one of the oldest known mathematical algorithms.)

 This package, like `MTH229`, also provides the functions `bisection` and `newton` for carrying out these two algorithms.